-Please refer to the memo from 23 April 2015 entitled “Legal Assessment: Executive Summary, Summary Chart and Revised Governance Chart”: If the CCWG-Accountability’s Single Member Model is implemented, the Board could only remove directors for causes specified in the California corporate code.
-For further detail on legal advice provided, see Appendix G.’

-CCWG Legal Counsel's Response: Under applicable California law, where the Articles or Bylaws provide a Member (or Designator) with the right to elect or appoint one or more directors, then only that Member (or Designator) may remove such director(s) without cause.
+ANSWER: Please refer to the memo from April 23, 2015, entitled “Legal Assessment: Executive Summary, Summary Chart and Revised Governance Chart”.
+If the CCWG-Accountability’s Single Member Model is implemented, the Board could only remove directors for causes specified in the California corporate code.
+For further detail on legal advice provided, see Appendix G. CCWG Legal Counsel's Response: Under applicable California law, where the Articles or Bylaws provide a Member with the right to elect or appoint one or more directors, then only that Member may remove such director(s) without cause.
 The Board may only remove such director(s) for cause, such as conviction for a felony crime.
-(For detail, see row 3 and supporting footnotes in the June 8, 2015 chart at this link.
-Footnote 4 more completely lists causes for which the board may remove a member-elected director.)
+(For detail, see row 3 and supporting footnotes in the June 8, 2015, chart at this link.
+Footnote 4 more completely lists causes for which the Board may remove a member-elected director.)

----

-QUESTION: According to the 5/5/5/5/5/2/2 power exercising distribution, does CCWG consider the number of members in each AC or SO in determining to exercise the community power?
+28. QUESTION: According to the 5/5/5/5/5/2/2 power exercising distribution, does CCWG consider the number of members in each AC or SO in determining to exercise the community power?

-Numbers are about notional voting weights.
-We are not imposing internal SO/AC quorums on making decisions.

----
+ANSWER: No.

-QUESTION: Is the voting pool always 27 or 25 without SSAC / RSSAC and 20 without GAC?
+29. QUESTION: Is the voting pool always 27 or 25 without SSAC / RSSAC and 20 without GAC?

-Yes, if all SO/ACs were participating, there would be 29 votes.
-It is an opt-in mechanism where SO/ACs can decide to remove themselves or join.
-The model is open to welcoming new entries.
-Note that new additions and removals beyond those listed will require a Bylaws change.
+ANSWER: Yes.
+As explained in the Proposal, early indications are that the ASO, ccNSO, GNSO and ALAC would be the initial set of voting participants in the Sole Member.
+Each of these SOs and ACs would have five votes on any proposal to instruct the Sole Member, for a total of 20 votes.
+If GAC decided to participate in the voting mechanism, it would have five votes, raising the total number of votes to 25.
+If SSAC or RSSAC decided to participate as well, each would receive two votes, further raising the total to 27 (if only one participates) or 29 (if both participate).
+Consequently, if all the current SO/ACs were participating, there would be 29 votes in total.
+Please note that the Sole Member will include an opt-in mechanism where any SO/AC can decide whether to be a voting participant in the Sole Member or not.
+Also, the model is open to welcoming new entries, thereby raising the total number of votes above 29.
+Note that new additions and removals beyond those listed in Section 6.2 of the Proposal will require a bylaw change.

-QUESTION: Who can take the vote position for each AC/SO?
-The same as vote member for each AC/SO to vote for ICANN board member?
+30. QUESTION: Who can take the vote position for each AC/SO?
+The same as the vote member for each AC/SO to vote for ICANN board member?

-Each SO or AC can make decision on how voting will be exercised.
-There are no defined sets of representatives.
-The CCWG does not create any rules around how SO/ACs need to organize themselves internally.
+ANSWER: Each SO or AC could make the decision, as a matter of internal SO/AC governance consistent with already existing provisions of the ICANN Bylaws, on how their voting rights within the Sole Member would be exercised.
+There are no defined sets of representatives; no SO or AC will choose any representative(s) unless that is how the SO or AC wishes to make the decision on how its votes will be cast.
+The CCWG’s proposal does not create any new rules around how SO/ACs need to organize themselves internally.
+Aside from its internal decision making, each SO or AC must interface with the Sole Member to communicate its votes.
+Paragraph 310 of the Proposal explains that the Chair of each SO and AC would be responsible for reporting the votes or decisions of the SO or AC, with the Sole Member then taking action accordingly.
+Other procedural details for the sole member voting procedures will be addressed as the CMSM is implemented.

----

-QUESTION: What are the proposed reviews for DIDP?
+31. QUESTION: What are the proposed reviews for DIDP?